The Platform

 The Opportunity & Infrastructure Standard

-• Downtown Master Plan — mixed-use redevelopment focused on walkability, housing, and transit
+• Downtown Master Plan — mixed-use redevelopment focused on walkability, housing, and transit, shaped by community input

 • The Civic Anchor Project — new City Hall, Grand Plaza & Park, Veterans Memorial, Amphitheater, and Central Parking Garage